chboey/MovieMingleBot/README.md

 - **🤖 Enhanced AI:** Improve the bot's NLP capabilities for more complex queries.
 - **📱 Mobile App Integration:** Develop a mobile application for easier access.
 - **🌐 Multilingual Support:** Add support for multiple languages to cater to a wider audience.

-## Contributing
-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.